Macronutrients 3 of 3: Fat

 Technical Trivia: If a fatty acid is missing a pair of hydrogen atoms in the middle of the molecule, that gap is called an "unsaturation," and the fatty acid is "monounsaturated."
 Mono, meaning single or one.
 If more than one pair of hydrogen atoms are missing, the fatty acid is "polyunsaturated."
 Poly meaning multiple or many.

 What are trans fatty acids or trans-fats?

-These are solid fats that are created by heating liquid vegetable oils in the presence of metal catalysts and hydrogen.
-During the procedure some of the missing hydrogen atoms are put back into polyunsaturated fats.
+These are solid fats created by heating liquid vegetable oils in the presence of metal catalysts and hydrogen.
+During the procedure, some of the missing hydrogen atoms are put back into polyunsaturated fats.
 The process is called hydrogenation.
 The idea behind it was to create a food with all the cooking properties of saturated fats but the health benefits of unsaturated fats.